POSTED February 7, 2017

 Use your report to bargain

 A pre-purchase report should be used to bargain on price.
 When a broker lists a boat, they base it on the vessel being in good operating condition.
 A good broker will inform the owner before he sells the boat of any problems he comes across, as problems will affect the likelihood of a higher sale price.
 Often, boats are listed and the broker isn’t aware of problems until the survey, or out of water inspection.
 This is when you have the opportunity to ask the seller to fix problems, or bargain the price down.

 What about Boat Brokers?

 The seller pays a boat broker to get the highest price possible for their boat.
-Don’t be fooled into believing a broker works for you, although a good boat broker will be fair because the broker will want to keep the buyer as a potential customer when they need their next boat.
+Don’t be believeConversely, you can get an insurance survey for $14 – $18 per foot. a broker works for you, although a good boat broker will be fair because the broker will want to keep the buyer as a potential customer when they need their next boat.
 A broker with a large list of previous clients can be a great asset, as they will have clients come to them to upgrade – so you may hear about off-market deals.

 When spending a large amount of money on a boat, it’s important to ensure the inspection is credible.
 It’s common for brokers to recommend surveyors, however you should check whether the broker has a relationship with the surveyor.
 A broker may not recommend someone who is very diligent if the product they are selling is not great.
 However, a good broker will recommend a thorough surveyor so that he knows the boat has been checked properly.
 This means there is less chance of the customer coming back with a complaint.
 There is nothing wrong with selling a boat with problems, provided the buyer is aware before purchasing.
 Hiring a thorough inspector will work in your favour.
 You will better understand the current condition, and can more accurately price the boat.